Yohani: Career

 The Tamil-Sinhala song "Rider Fighter" with ADK was released in the same month.
-In January 2022, she contributed a Tamil song composed by Harris Jayaraj and the Telugu song "What's happening" in the Telugu film Dhamaka composed by Bhima Cericeleo.That month, she was anointed Sri Lankan of the year by LMD magazine.
+In January 2022, she contributed a Tamil song composed by Harris Jayaraj and the Telugu song "What's happening" in the Telugu film Dhamaka composed by Bhima Ciceroleo.
+That month, she was called Sri Lankan of the year by LMD magazine.

 In February 2022, she contributed to the song "Gajaman Nona" with Tehan Perera under the direction of Sandesh Bandara.
-After that she did a lot of work with the Dubai media and in between she contributed to sing the Hindi version of her world famous song "Manike Mage Hite".
+After that she did a lot of work with the Dubai media and in between she contributed to sing the Hindi version of "Manike Mage Hite".
 She then released the patriotic song "You Are My Paradise" under the foundation So Sri Lanka.
 It contributed to the promotion of the tourism industry in Sri Lanka.

 She then attended the Dubai Expo 2020 where she performed the biggest music concert ever held in Dubai Millennium Amphitheater with a huge crowd.
-A few more concerts were held in Dubai and then in March 2022, she, Chamath Sangeeth, Satheeshan and Dulan ARX will win the SLIM Award for the most popular song of the year.
-She also hostsed a YouTube concert called Eden with Lunu and in March 2022 she performed the Yohani Live In Concert in Muscat, Oman.
+A few more concerts were held in Dubai and then in March 2022, she, Chamath Sangeeth, Satheeshan and Dulan ARX won the SLIM Award for the most popular song of the year.
+She also hosted a YouTube concert called Eden with Lunu and in March 2022 she performed at the Yohani Live in Concert in Muscat, Oman.

 In April 2022, she joined T-Series, the music label that owns the world's largest YouTube channel.
-In the face of the severe economic crisis in Sri Lanka that month, She established the "I am for Sri Lanka" foundation and contributed money to the treatment of people who were injured in the freedom struggle in Sri Lanka, and to the lack of medical equipment in the country at that time.
-She collected 5000 US dollars under that foundation and gave it to the Red Cross organization and thus fulfilled the related tasks.
+In the face of the severe economic crisis in Sri Lanka that month, she established the "I am for Sri Lanka" foundation and contributed money to the treatment of people who were injured in the freedom struggle in Sri Lanka, and to the lack of medical equipment in the country at that time.
+She collected 5000 US dollars under that foundation and gave it to Red Cross organisation to fulfill the related tasks.

 Sri Lankans boycotted her saying that her foundation was related to the existing government and therefore she remained silent for several months.
-After a long silence of a few months, she was back in the limelight with the Hindi remake of "Manike Mage Hithe", named "Manike".
+After a few months, she was back in the limelight with the Hindi remake of "Manike Mage Hithe", named "Manike".